maxkung101/voicebot/README.md

 # Voicebot
-A program to bait spam phone calls
+A program to bait spam and scam phone calls

 Introduction
 ------------